ramasbeinaty/subgraph-doc-ex/README.md

-# Example Subgraph
+# subgraph-doc-ex

-An example to help you get started with The Graph.
-For more information see the docs on https://thegraph.com/docs/.
+This is the example referred to in the subgraph docs.

+It's temporarily deployed on The Graph Hosted Services - https://thegraph.com/hosted-service/subgraph/ramasbeinaty/subgraph-docs-ex